gaborvecsei/gaborvecsei.github.io/_posts/2020-04-18-Run-Machine-Learning-Experiments-With-Docker-Containers.md

 ---
 title: "Run Machine Learning Experiments with Docker Containers"
-subtitle: "Quick reproducibility and mobility"
+subtitle: "Quick reproducibility and mobility - how to run your experiments"
 layout: post
 date: 2020-04-18 00:00
 tag: